janerikohmanKnowit/GeneratedCode/README.md

+# This project was created completely by GitHub Copilot Agent mode using GPT-5
+It's a test, and demonstrates the capabilities of the tool.
+It can be used as a starting point for testing out how copilot can assist in building applications.

+Some things that could be improved include:

+- Adding capabilities to rename lists
+- Modernizing the UI
+- Remove superfluous GUI elements
+- Adding user authentication
+- Implementing a database backend

+The idea is to use this as a base, and coach your Copilot to assist you in doing these things.

 # Shopping List Demo (Old-school UI)

 A .NET 8 Web API + Angular 17 sample app with in-memory storage and a deliberately 2005-style UI.